Skip to Main Content

 Do some basic initial searching using the keywords you've already identified to see what other words are used in the papers you find.

-You can also create a mindmap or table to help you brainstorm alternative keywords.
+You can also create a mindmap or table to help you brainstorm alternative keywords or related terms.

 Test your knowledge